AggieSportsAnalytics/NBASalaryAnalysis/README.md

 **This image has the information on each of the following factors we used to distribute salary on the Lakers**

 One Way we categorized our data was based on a Player's position.
-We grouped the total salaries of Gaurds, Forwards and Centers and divided by the total team salaries.
+We grouped the total salaries of Guards, Forwards and Centers and divided by the total team salaries.
 After calculating that percentage, we plotted these values on a pie chart for specific teams.

 ### 💻 Code